FireFading/fastapi_billing/README.md

 - watch all transactions for balance
 - transfer money between users
 - tracking prices for currencies
-- integration with external api to get information about currencies, responses get asynchronously with aiohttp, aiodns and orjson
+- integration with external api to get information about currencies, responses get asynchronously with `aiohttp`, `aiodns` and `orjson`
 - add tracking for currency prices
 - install dependencies with `poetry` or `pip`
 - all features test with `pytest`